-There are several things to remember, and no one ever considers how difficult it’s going to be to organise; a wedding for just a handful of people will still cost a lot and take so much time to plan, therefore it is important to think about your budget, transport and accommodation for your relatives and friends that you haven’t seen for years.
+There are several things to remember.
+It is not only about getting the right dress, makeup artists, and other essential accessories like a pheromones perfume, but also being very organised.
+A wedding for just a handful of people will still cost a lot and take so much time to plan, therefore it is important to think about your budget, transport and accommodation for your relatives and friends that you haven’t seen for years.

 Set Your Budget

 First and foremost, it is important to discuss a budget for your big day.
 Talk about how much you can both afford and how much you will be able to save over the coming months.
 If you think your parents may be able to help then speak to them in the early planning stages, then you will know exactly what you can and can’t afford.

 Not planning a wedding budget can lead to financial stress and disappointment further down the line.

 By taking these points into consideration, it’s clear that a wedding day isn’t the easiest thing to plan and organise, but don’t panic.
 Stay organised, remember your guests, photography, transport and appearance and you’ll find that all the pieces of the puzzle start slotting together nicely.

 It’s time to lock down the date.
 Now that you have your budget sorted, it’s important to put a deposit down on your dream venue; your wedding venue determines your wedding date, location and maximum guest numbers, so it’s important that venue hunting is high on your list!